 There may only be one weapon in the arsenal, but these woman knows it’s enough.
 Trust – the very key to their survival.
 Just that.

 No Giving Out

 If God allowed it, he would get them through it.

 These women exercise, laugh, teach Bible studies, pray for people and keep color on their hair.
 They have a beauty that comes from deep, deep within, and it has kept their peaceful faces nearly wrinkle free.

 This week, as I’ve prayed for my friend and felt so heartsick for her, I also pondered how I would respond if it were me.
 I remember hearing Beth Moore say we should try to keep from learning everything the hard way – we should attempt to learn some things off someone else’s page.

 So, let’s learn this one off the pages of their stories.

 Man or woman, we need to get ready.
 We need to work on our survival skills.
 Let’s sharpen our swords and build up our stamina, hiding more of God’s word in our hearts, that if even the most dreaded kind of trial besets us, we can stand firm against the Enemy who would love nothing more than for us to crumble in a heap of disappointment and despair.

 Over hill, over dale – into the wild blue yonder, may the Lord rise us up, generals every one, trained for battle by the ones who have gone before and have shown us how to do it right.

-Encouraging intentional adventure and the faith of a soldier,
+Encouraging intentional adventure and the courage of a soldier marching on,

 Here are a few other posts you might enjoy: